 China - Data Protection Overview

-Articles 38 and 40 of the Constitution of the People's Republic of China (only available in Chinese here) establishes rights that relate to privacy, such as a right of dignity of the person, prohibitions against insult, defamation, false accusation, or false information directed against Chinese citizens, and a right of freedom and secrecy of correspondence.
+Articles 38 and 40 of the Constitution of the People's Republic of China establish rights that relate to privacy, such as a right of dignity of the person which provides prohibitions against insult, defamation, false accusation, or false information directed against Chinese citizens, and a right of freedom and secrecy of correspondence.
 These provisions do not, however, establish an express constitutional right to privacy, even though their subject-matter may be related to privacy.

 Criminal law provisions

-The Ninth Amendment to the People's Republic of China's Criminal Law (promulgated on 29 August 2015) (only available in Chinese here) ('the Ninth Amendment') provides that all parties who sell or provide personal information to a third party, in violation of the law, are subject to criminal liability, and that parties who sell or provide personal information obtained during their performance of duties and provision of services, in violation of law, are subject to a heavier punishment.
+The Ninth Amendment to the People's Republic of China's Criminal Law (promulgated on 29 August 2015) (only available in Chinese here) ('the Ninth Amendment') provides that all parties who sell or provide personal information to a third party, in violation of the law, are subject to criminal liability, and that parties who sell or provide personal information obtained during the performance of their duties and provision of services, in violation of law, are subject to a heavier punishment.

 Resolution to strengthen the protection of information on the internet

 At the end of 2012, the Standing Committee of the National People's Congress passed the Resolution to Strengthen the Protection of Information on the Internet (only available in Chinese here) ('the Resolution').
 Although the Resolution appears intended to primarily address the security of internet use, it also contains provisions governing the collection and processing of personal information.
 Moreover, the nature of its subject matter (which is the processing of electronic personal information over the internet) gives it the potential for broader application than many other sector-specific regulations.

 Regulations of Security Protection of Critical Information Infrastructure